 - Plant five to eight oat seeds (or seeds of vegetable species of interest) in each container; cover seeds with about 0.5 inch of soil.
 Wet the soil with water but do not saturate.
 After emergence, thin to three plants to ensure maximum uptake or absorption of possible residue.

 - Place containers where they will be warm (about 70°F to 75°F), and receive as much sunlight as possible.
-Sunlight usually is essential for the development of atrazine injury symptoms.
-Artificial light is much less intense than sunlight, and may not be satisfactory for symptom development.
+A strong light source will help development of atrazine injury symptoms..

 - Injury symptoms on seedlings should appear about 3 weeks after planting.
 If temperatures are below 70°F, more time is required.
 Water plants sparingly.
 Do not allow soil to dry out.